Charles Granger (politician)

+Early life

 Born in Catalina, Newfoundland, one of two children of David Charles and Emilie Sarah (Bursey) Granger, Granger was educated at St. Peter's Anglican High School.

+Politics

+Granger became involved with the Fishermen's Protective Union (FPU) at a young age.
+He was the editor for the organization's newspaper, The Fishermen's Advocate, beginning in 1940.
+Granger was elected as the FPU's president in 1948 and he remained involved with the organization for several years.

 Granger was elected as a Liberal Member of Parliament (MP) for the riding of Grand Falls—White Bay—Labrador in the 1958 election.
 He was re-elected in 1962, 1963, and 1965.

-In August 1966, he resigned from the House of Commons of Canada and became a Member of the House of Assembly (MHA) for the District of Gander in the Newfoundland and Labrador House of Assembly.
-He was appointed Minister of Labrador Affairs.
+In August 1966, he resigned from the House of Commons of Canada and became a Member of the House of Assembly (MHA) for the district of Gander in the Newfoundland and Labrador House of Assembly.
+He was appointed Minister of Labrador Affairs in the cabinet of Joey Smallwood.